grntco/100daysofcode/README.md

 Day 82: Learning through the Intermediate HTML and CSS course from The Odin Project.
 Learned about advanced selectors in CSS, such as pseudo-classes and pseudo-elements.
 Also completed CSS Diner which was a fun little task.

 Day 83: Learning through the Intermediate HTML and CSS course from The Odin Project.
 Completed the lessons on positioning and CSS Functions, learning about calc(), min(), max(), and clamp().

+Day 84: Learning through the Intermediate HTML and CSS course from The Odin Project.
+Completed the lessons on custom CSS properties and browser compatibility.
+Learned about CSS variables and some of the history of browsers, from the WWW browser to Netscape Navigator to Chrome.